I have a child who is two-years-old and has constipation problems. I need solutions for this.

 Constipation is a relatively common childhood problem.
 Children become constipated for a number of reasons, including eating too little fiber, drinking too little liquid, taking in too much milk, or purposely trying to hold in their stool if they've had a painful experience while having a bowel movement or while they are in the process of learning to be potty-trained.

-An important first step, though, is to make sure that you are correct in thinking that your child is constipated.
+An good first step, though, is to make sure that you are correct in thinking that your child is constipated.
 Signs of constipation include:

 The frequency issue is difficult to define, however.
 Not everyone has stools daily — so don't panic if your child is on a once-every-other-day schedule, unless you are also noticing other signs that point to constipation.